 Question: When is the new runway opening?

-Answer: The new runway is on track to open mid 2020.
-Construction is well underway with the building of the Dryandra Road underpass, the runway airfield and taxiways.
+Answer: The new runway is on track to open mid-2020.
+Construction is well underway with the final layers being added to the runway surface, landscaping and airfield works.

 Question: How long is the new runway?